Amtrak California Zephyr title card

 A view of Moab, Utah, from Amtrak’s California Zephyr window

-You will pass through quaint Midwest towns with agriculture and small manufacturing and the vibrant lights of major cities like Chicago, Denver, and Omaha.
+You will pass through quaint Midwest towns with a focus on agriculture, small manufacturing, and the vibrant lights of major cities like Chicago, Denver, and Omaha.

 The train follows the Colorado River for miles, winding through the Rockies and numerous tunnels.